 A Resounding Success

-Overall the conference was a resounding success in my mind.
-I always appreciate when I come away from a conference with a handful of actionable things that I can implement in my work.
+Overall LoopCong 2017 was a resounding success in my mind.
+I always appreciate when I come away from a conference with some actionable things that I can implement.
 Ryan, thank you for putting this conference together again this year.
-It’s one of my favorite events to attend, and if there’s going to be another one next year, you can bet I’ll be there.
+It’s one of my favorite events, and if there’s going to be another one next year, I’ll be there.

 Please note: Links to external companies may be affiliate links.
 If you use our links, we may earn a small commission.